GondorGitaros/leetcode/README.md

 # Leetcode

-Here are my leetcode problems that i solved.
+Here are my leetcode problems that i solved in python.